OMG! Present Tense is Bugging Me

-When I made the decision to go back to my novel TFTS, my first object was to become reacquainted with my main character Kawi.
+When I made the decision to go back to my novel TFTS, my first object was to become reacquainted with my main character Iphim.
 I was really looking forward to this because I had finished the first draft back in 2006 and with my memory the way it is…I wanted to ensure I remembered every piece of her mind and heart.

 My other objectives were to fix any areas where I had fallen into 'tell me' rather than 'show me' and, to make certain it was my character’s voices and not mine coming through.
-Because I had already had my manuscript professionally edited I was not concerned about any major problems with my content and grammar therefore, this really was more of a “get to know Kawi” exercise.
-Or, so I thought..
+Because I had already had my manuscript professionally edited I was not concerned about any major problems with my content and grammar therefore, this really was more of a “get to know Iphim” exercise.
+Or, so I thought...

-As I began to reread my manuscript which I had written in present tense, I found that I was incredibly irritated by the flipping around of tenses, so much so, that I really wasn’t getting to know Kawi again.
-Finally, 80+ pages in (why I didn’t tackle this 10-pages in is beyond me…actually, not really—it’s called DENIAL and I’m VERY good at it).
-I stopped and dealt with the way I was feeling about my use of present tense.
+As I began to reread my manuscript which I had written in present tense, I found that I was incredibly irritated by the flipping around of tenses, so much so, that I really wasn’t getting to know Iphim again.
+Finally, 80+ pages in (why I didn’t tackle this 10-pages in is beyond me…actually, not really—it’s called DENIAL and I’m VERY good at it) I stopped and dealt with the way I was feeling about my use of present tense.

-I like to write in present tense because I want the reader to feel like they are going on the journey with my character as it plays out in the moment—much like a movie.
+I used to like to write in present tense because I wanted the reader to feel like they are going on the journey with my character as it plays out in the moment—much like a movie.
 To write in the present tense was very much a conscious decision and a conversation I had with my editor hence, my editor proceeded with this direction from me and 10+ years ago I was happy with this decision.

 Advantages of Present Tense

 1. Present tense has more “immediacy” than past tense.

 2. Present tense can contribute to the characterization of a work’s protagonist.

 3. The present tense can reflect not only a character’s nature but a work’s theme.